C4lopsitta/notes/Systems and Networks/Routers.md

 - Subnet mask for class B: 255.255.0.0
 - Subnet mask for class A: 255.0.0.0
 Those zeroes can also be other values.
 In the case those aren't zeroes it means that the LAN has been partitioned into subnets.
+## Particular notation for subnet masks
+- Class A is /8
+- Class B is /16
+- Class C is /24